yano404/artenv/README.md

 ## Commands

-- `ls`               : Print the environment list
+- `ls`               : Print the environment lis
 - `versions`         : Print the artemis versions
 - `version`          : Print the current artemis version
 - `info`             : Print the detail information of environment